 As noted previously, we swept through values of both coincidence window as well as source power.
-Fig.\ \ref{fig:clicks} (top panel) shows the click statistics for all values of coincidence window at a source power level of 0.53 nW, and Fig.\ \ref{fig:clicks} (bottom panel) illustrates the corresponding binomial distribution resultant from the modified SVA model.
-We observe, in both cases, the weight of the probability shifting from low photon numbers to higher photon numbers as the coincidence window increases.
-The discrepancy between the click statistics and the binomial distribution resulted in an average uncertainty below $\pm1.5\%$ showing excellent agreement.
+The top panel of Fig.\ \ref{fig:clicks}, subplot (a), shows the click statistics for all values of coincidence window at a source power level of 0.53 nW, while the bottom panel of Fig.\ \ref{fig:clicks}, subplot (b), shows the corresponding binomial distribution resultant from the modified SVA model.
+We observe in both cases the weight of the probability shifting from low photon numbers to higher photon numbers as the coincidence window increases.
+The discrepancy between the observed click statistics and the model-fitted binomial distribution resulted in an average uncertainty below $\pm1.5\%$, showing excellent agreement.

-Each binomial photon distribution contained an associated average photon number which is plotted in Fig.\ \ref{fig:APN} (top panel) as a function of both coincidence window and source power level.
-We can see that, as expected, as the source power increases the average photon number increases.
-We can also observe the normal saturating effect as the source power induces detection rates on par with the dead time of the detector (1 $\mu$s) shown in appendix 1.
+Each binomial photon distribution contained an associated average photon number, which is plotted in the top panel of Fig.\ \ref{fig:APN}, subplot (a), as a function of both the coincidence window and the source power.
+We can see that, as expected, the average photon number increases with the source power.
+We can also observe the normal saturating effect as the source power induces detection rates on par with the dead time of the detector.
 In addition to these expected characteristics, the average photon number behavior also shows a strong dependence on the coincidence window.
-To our knowledge no other experimental groups have displayed data showing systematic dependence of calculated photon distribution on coincidence window.
-The coincidence window dependence, similar to the power dependence, shows some saturating behavior.
-It must be noted, however, that as the average photon number grows above 4 the certainty with which we may treat the photon distribution diminishes and consequently the validity of the average photon number begins to rely more heavily on the adherence of the laser’s character as representing a true Poissonian light source.
+To our knowledge no other experimental group have displayed data showing a systematic dependence of calculated photon distribution on coincidence window.
+The coincidence window dependence, similar to the power dependence, also shows some saturating behavior.
+It must be noted, however, that as the average photon number grows above 4.0 the certainty with which we may treat the photon distribution diminishes and consequently the validity of the average photon number begins to rely more heavily on the adherence of the laser’s character as representing a true Poissonian light source.